wamta26/WAMTA26.github.io/cfp.md

 **Abstracts**:

 Authors are invited to submit abstracts and indicate if they will submit a short or full paper.
-This is a two step process and authors will first submit the abstract (December 14th) and later submit the short or full paper (January 15th).
+This is a two step process and authors will first submit the abstract (October 3rd, 2025) and later submit the short or full paper (January 16th, 2026).

 **Full Papers**:
 Authors are invited to submit original papers of between ten and twelve pages, including text, the references section, appendices, and figures.